 Online presentations and content delivery

 The Library is working on moving core workshops and information into accessible online formats that can be included in online course delivery.
 This may include short videos, worksheets, and online quizzes about information literacy, critical appraisal, and finding resources.
+The Library's Online Learning Object Repository (OLOR) contains over 60 resources that you can use in your online instruction.
 Librarians are also available to develop targeted instructional materials that align with your course using the technical solution you have adopted for online course delivery (e.g. LEARN, WebEx, Microsoft Teams).

 Supporting course materials